 Closer to Heaven and God's Arms

-This story is an expert from Sacred Dying: Creating Rituals for Embracing the End of Life.
+This story is an exerpt from Sacred Dying: Creating Rituals for Embracing the End of Life.
+This text and story cannot be used without written permission of Dr. Megory Anderson.

 Katie was only 11 years old and the last three of those years had been spent coping with cancer.
 There were surgeries and then chemotherapy and radiation.
 She didn't have much hair left, and just months earlier the doctors had amputated her left leg.
 Her friends at school and all her relatives were pulling for her.
 Even her 13-year-old brother, Philip, was on her side.
 But the cancer had taken its toll, and it was time to face the reality that Katie was going to die.